macarooni-man/auto-mcs/README.md

 ### Import a Server
 - auto-mcs can detect and manage a wide variety of servers that you have made yourself.
 Select the root folder of the server and click import to use all of auto-mcs's features!
+- Since v2.1, it's possible to import a modpack from the built-in browser, or by importing a `.zip`/`.mrpack` file.
 > Note: Importing will copy your server to a different directory and create a backup.
 The original directory will be untouched

 <br>